List of Playboy Playmates of 1956: July

+Alice Denham (January 21, 1927 – January 27, 2016) was an American writer and model.
 She was Playboy magazine's Playmate of the Month for the July 1956 issue.
 Her centerfold was credited to Arthur-James and Mike Shea.
-She died of complications from ovarian cancer on January 27, 2016.

 August

 Jonnie Nicely (February 25, 1936 – February 6, 2013) was an American model.
 She was Playboy magazine's Playmate of the Month for the August 1956 issue.
 Her centerfold was photographed by Hal Adams.

 Nicely was originally supposed to be a Playmate for the October 1955 issue, but scheduling and creative conflicts temporarily pushed her aside in favor of Jean Moorhead.
 Before and after her Playboy appearance, Nicely did additional pin-up modeling, but eventually she went on to a long career as a mechanic at a Rockwell International B-1 bomber plant in California.

 September

 Elsa Sørensen (March 25, 1934 – April 18, 2013) was a Danish model, and Miss Denmark, who did most of her work under the pseudonym Dane Arden.
 Under her real name, she was Playboy magazine's Playmate of the Month for the September 1956 issue.

 Her centerfold was photographed by Peter Gowland.
 She was first married to Guy Mitchell but that marriage ended in divorce.
-She survived her second husband Philip Mattingly.